 The tortured Lloyd held up to their endless full-throttle joy-riding abuse for most of that summer.
 In the quiet hot nights, you could hear their un-muffled comings and goings half way across town, like a pesky buzzing fly endlessly exploring the house room by room.
 But one late summer day eerie quiet resumed, and I knew the fly had expired.

 The Lloyd had been ditched somewhere near Burlington, an hour away.
 Some ten years later, driving down Hwy.
 34 outside of Burlington, I encountered the unmistakable and immortal Lloyd again.
-It had been hoisted on top of a tall sign post for a wrecking yard.
+It had been hoisted on top of a roof of a wrecking yard.
 For all I know, it’s still there.